Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Default-Settings-Window.md

 The LookDev Volume Profile Asset references the Volume Profile that will be used in the [LookDev window](Look-Dev.md).
 It works the same way than the Default Volume profile except that in this asset you can't put a [Visual Environment Component](Override-Visual-Environment.md) or skies component because they are overwritten by the LookDev.

-<a name="CustomPostProcesses"></a>

 ### Custom Post Processes Order

 Use this section to select which custom post processing effect will be used in the project and in which order they will be executed.
 You have one list per post processing injection point: `After Opaque And Sky`, `Before Post Process` and `After Post Process`.
 See the [Custom Post Process](Custom-Post-Process.md) documentation for more details.

-<a name="DiffusionProfileList"></a>

 ### Diffusion Profile List

-Use this section to select which custom Diffusion Profiles in view at the same time.
-To use more than 15 custom Diffusion Profiles in a Scene, you can use the Diffusion Profile Override inside a Volume.
+Use this section to select which custom [Diffusion Profiles](Diffusion-Profile.md) can be in view at the same time.
+To use more than 15 custom Diffusion Profiles in a Scene, use the [Diffusion Profile Override](Override-Diffusion-Profile.md) inside a Volume.
 This allows you to specify which Diffusion Profiles to use in a certain area (or in the Scene if the Volume is global).

-<a name="Misc"></a>

 ### Miscellaneous